infinityoneframework/infinityone-electron/help.md

 # User Guide

 > Welcome!
-This guide will walk you through the basics of using Zulip Desktop.
+This guide will walk you through the basics of using Infinity One Desktop.

-## Get Zulip Desktop
+## Get Infinity One Desktop

+Visit the [Releases page](https://github.com/infinityoneframework/infinityone-electron/releases) to download the the Infinity One Desktop Client.

 ## Connect to a Server

 ### Connect through a proxy

 It's possible to connect to your server through a proxy.
 You can enter the proxy settings in the `Network` section of App Settings.
 There are three fields provided:
 * `PAC script` - The URL associated with the PAC file.
 * `Proxy rules` - Rules indicating which proxies to use.
 * `Proxy bypass rules` - Rules indicating which URLs should bypass the proxy settings.

 For a typical setup where internet access is required to use an HTTP proxy, but URLs on the local network should be accessed directly, configure as follows: